ScottyLabs/web/README.md

 ## Contributing

 Claim an [issue](https://github.com/ScottyLabs/web/issues) by assigning it to yourself.
-Then, create a branch for the issue you're working it.
+Then, create a branch for the issue you're working on.
 Follow the `<name>/<feature>` naming convention for your branch.

 e.g. `gramliu/footer`, `gramliu/gradient-component`